arborchurch/arbor-web/README.md

 Use one of the existing `.md` files as a template (it should be very clear what needs to go in each of the fields).
 Commit and push the change.

-Once your change is committed, Travis CI will rebuild the site.
-This will post the sermon on the website, and will also update the [Arbor Church podcast feedburner](https://feeds.feedburner.com/ArborChurch), which will in turn update the [Arbor Church podcast on iTunes](https://itunes.apple.com/us/podcast/arbor-church/id1204135740).
+Once your change is committed, Netlify will rebuild the site.
+This will post the sermon on the website, and will also update the [Arbor Church podcast feedburner](https://feeds.feedburner.com/ArborChurch), which will in turn update the [Arbor Church podcast on iTunes](https://itunes.apple.com/us/podcast/arbor-church/id1204135740), Google Podcasts, Spotify, and others.

 ### Adding a video